A collaborative approach to Lean

 - Peer-to-peer accountability and support shared with trusted practitioners in other companies

-- Complete package of training, tools, and hands-on experience
+- Combination of training, tools, and hands-on experience for three people

-- Powerful industry peer support for key employees
+- Powerful industry peer support and sharing of different perspectives

 How it works: Commit to Training, Improvement Workshops, and SupportA company engages three people each year.
 The first year, this typically is the company owner/manager plus two others.
 These three become trained in Lean principles and “volunteer” to serve with improvement events at different facilities throughout the year.

 Improvement Workshop.
-Hosting companies receive an on-site improvement event in their company, with help from other consortium members.
-These “kaizen events” involve direct, hands-on changes at the hosting company with a facilitator and trusted peer practitioners from other companies.
+Hosting companies receive one on-site improvement event in their businesses, with help from other consortium members.
+These “kaizen events” involve direct, hands-on changes with a professional facilitator and trusted peer practitioners from other companies.
 The team makes rapid changes the day of the activity in order to immediately gain improvements and reinforce learning.

 - Team members learn standard work for kaizen — a proven effective method for developing leaders and engaging people at all levels of an organization in change.

 Support.
 All activities are facilitated, planned early, and well coordinated so time commitment is balanced through the year.
 During the initial training phase, every participant receives a handbook that contains all of the principles learned through the program.
-Hosting companies are coached on needed pre-work for kaizen activity and has a number to call for help.
+Hosting companies are coached on needed pre-work for kaizen activity.
 All of the tools are made available for participants electronically and can be personalized for the company to use at any time.

 To start a Lean consortium in your area, contact us at 503-250-2235 or email us at email@example.com.